yannoah003-boop/ecommerce-customer-analytics/README.md

 # E-commerce Customer Analytics Project
-This project delivers actionable business insights through data analysis and visualization.
-This project analyzes an e-commerce transaction dataset to understand **sales performance, product trends, and customer behavior**.
+This project delivers actionable business insights through data analysis and visualization and analyzes an e-commerce transaction dataset to understand **sales performance, product trends, and customer behavior**.
 The analysis combines **Python for data cleaning, SQL for analytical queries, and Power BI for interactive dashboards**.

 ---